Fostering Services to Local Authorities

-Our foster carers have access to respite, both planned and compassionate, throughout every placement.
+Our foster carers have access to short breaks, both planned and compassionate, throughout every placement.

 A comprehensive set of policies and procedures are provided and we will spend time guiding each of our foster carers through these and the importance of their use.

 We pay a fostering allowance for each child/young person placed in a foster families care.
 The allowance includes all reasonable disbursement in respect of their responsbilities to provide for the needs of the child.

 You will receive monthly supervision every month.
 With access to clinical supervision from our trauma informed psychotherapist One will take place in your home with your Supervising Social Worker and one will take place with your Supervising Social Worker and our Psychotherapist for Clinical Supervision.
 These visits will ensure that you are receiving the right advice and support to help you care for each child placed with you.
 A weekly support call will also be made and a minimum of two unannounced visits will take place in your home each year.